When to Apply

 For more information about the application form, fee, photo, essays, references, transcripts, and Personal & Professional Profile, please visit our general Application Process.

-*The GRE, Background Check, and Personal Interview are specific to the MFTC program; please see below for more details.
+*The Background Check, and Personal Interview are specific to the MFTC program; please see below for more details.

 When MFTC students enter the counseling clinic, they work with children in a variety of contexts such as play therapy, adolescent therapy, and family therapy.
 Since MFTC students work closely with children, a background check is required as part of the application process.